 It works best in quick soups as it cooks quickly.
 The cooked stems are crunchy and the leaves tender and sweet.

-Another popular and quick way to serve it is to lightly fry it with garlic.
-There are many variations to this quick fry dish as well.
-I especially like it with fermented bean curd or salted egg or some goji berries.
+Another popular and quick way to serve amarantha leaves is to fry them with garlic.
+There are many variations to this quick fry dish.
+Ingredients with strong flavour such as fermented bean curd, salted egg, and belachan, a fermented shrimp paste.

 I was taught to clean and prepare it with just my hands.